-Samia Dani di s G Instructional Models Service Description Services Professional Staff Paraeducators Longview School Longview School provides services to students ages K-21 who have severe to profound intellectual and multiple disabilities.
-ALOs aligned with the curriculum are utilized to provide students with skills in the areas of communication, mobility, self-help, modified academics, and transition services.
-Separate special education day school colocated with Spark M. Matsunaga Elementary School 1 Tchr:TS 1.750 Extensions Program The Extensions Program serves students of elementary, middle, and high school age with the most significant cognitive disabilities, multiple disabilities, and/or Autism.
+Services Instructional Models Service Description Professional Staff Paraeducators Longview School Longview School provides services to students ages K-21 who have severe to profound intellectual and multiple disabilities.
+ALOs aligned with the curriculum are used to provide students with skills in the areas of communication, mobility, self-help, modified academics, and transition services. collocated with 1 Tchr:TS 1.750 Extensions Program The Extensions Program serves students of elementary, middle, and high school age with the most significant cognitive disabilities, multiple disabilities, and/or autism.
 These are students with a history of receiving systematic behavioral supports and services to reduce self-injurious and/or disruptive behaviors.
 The goal of the Extensions Program is to provide intensive educational programming to enable these students to acquire appropriate social and communication skills to facilitate their access to Alternate ALOs aligned with the curriculum, and post-secondary opportunities including readiness for career and community.
-Designated elementary, middle, and high schools 1 Tchr:TS 2.625 Social Emotional Special Education Services (SESES) SESES are provided to students who demonstrate significant social-emotional learning and/or behavioral difficulties that adversely impacts their success in school.
+1 Tchr:TS 2.625 SESES SESES are provided to students who demonstrate significant social-emotional learning and/or behavioral difficulties that adversely impacts their success in school.
 These students access the MCPS general education curriculum, but emotional and behavioral challenges often interfere with their ability to achieve academic success and participate appropriately in an educational environment.
 These students are served in a continuum of settings including general education environments with opportunities for participation with nondisabled peers or separate classes, as appropriate.
-Designated elementary, middle, and high schools in each area or countywide 1 Tchr:TS 1.500 Bridge Services Bridge Services serve students who demonstrate significant social emotional learning, and/or behavioral challenges that make it difficult to succeed in a large school environment.
+1 Tchr:TS 1.500 Bridge Services Bridge Services serve students who demonstrate significant social emotional learning, and/or behavioral challenges that make it difficult to succeed in a large school environment.
 Many students require social and emotional supports to access their academic program.
 Comprehensive behavioral management strategies include proactive teaching and rehearsal of social skills, as well as the use of structured and consistent reinforcement systems.
 Services are provided in a continuum of settings, which may include separate classes with opportunities for participation in general education environments with nondisabled peers, as appropriate.
-Designated middle and high schools serve students countywide 1 Tchr:TS 1.250 John L. Gildner Regional Institute for Children and Adolescents (RICA)- Rockville RICA, in collaboration with the Maryland State Department of Health, provides appropriate educational and treatment services to all students and their families through highly structured, intensive special education services with therapy integrated in a day and residential treatment facility.
-An interdisciplinary treatment team, consisting of school, clinical, residential, and related service providers develops the student's total educational plan and monitors progress.
-Consulting psychiatrists, a full-time pediatrician, and a school community health nurse also are on staff.
-RICA offers fully accredited special education services which emphasize rigorous academic and pre-employment training/occupational opportunities; day and residential treatment; and individual, group, and family therapy.
-The RICA program promotes acquisition of grade- and age-appropriate social and emotional skills and allows students to be college and career ready.
-Separate special education day school 1 Tchr:TS 1.250
+1 Tchr:TS 1.250 Physical Disabilities Program Related services of occupational therapy (OT) and physical therapy (PT) are provided to students with disabilities throughout MCPS in their home school or assigned location.
+The type and frequency of services are based on individual needs and 36:1 N/A include direct therapy and consultation to team members.
+Pre-K and elementary students with significant physical needs receive services in one of two countywide Special classes: two elementary schools 1 Tchr:TS 1.500 inclusive locations.
+One pre-K class 1 Tchr:TS 0.875